-The best way to craft your Australia Travel Itinerary is to start from an Australian City.
-Melbourne, Sydney, Perth, Brisbane, Adelaide.
-It’s a great idea to pick one or more destination areas and start building your itinerary around it with the best day trips from Australian cities.
+The best way to craft your Australia Itinerary is to start from an Australian City.
+Melbourne, Sydney, Perth, Brisbane, Adelaide, Hobart.
+It’s a great idea to pick one or more destination areas and start building your itinerary around each city with easy day trips.

-There is no need to plan long-distance trips to be able to see the natural beauty of Australia and you will be surprised of how much you can do in the surroundings of all Australian cities.
-Either on self-guided day trips or on guided trips an tours, there are plenty of opportunities for any type of travel.
-From outdoor, wildlife and adventure tours to sport activities, to food & wine day trips, and more.
+There is no need to plan long-distance trips to see Australia’s natural beauty, and you will be surprised at how much you can do in the surroundings of the main Australian cities.

-Here are 12 of the best day trips from 4 Australian cities
+Here are 12 of the best day trips from 5 Australian cities.

-Melbourne is no. 1 favourite city in Australia for many reasons.
-It’s a city that makes you feel at home straight away.
-Travellers are welcome and you soon notice that.
-In my opinion Melbourne ranks no. 1 as traveller-friendly city among all cities I have visited.
-It's a great place to start a trip, because of the variety of things you can do – many are free – and the abundance of day trips to explore its beautiful surroundings.
-I have written a lot about Melbourne in these years.
+It’s a great place to start your Australian holiday, because of the variety of things you can do – many are free – and the abundance of day trips that allow you to explore its beautiful surroundings.
+I have written a lot about Melbourne itinerary ideas in these years.

 Here are my favourite 3 day-trips from Melbourne.

 Only one hour drive from the city you can visit the Dandenong Ranges on a day tour.
-From walking trails to lush gardens, to the famous 1000 steps in the dense fern-tree gully, to farmers markets and unique places this is no. 1 place for a fabulous day trip from Melbourne.
+From walking trails to lush gardens, to the popular 1000 steps walk in the dense fern-tree gully, to farmers markets and unique places this is no. 1 place for a fabulous day trip from Melbourne.
 You need a car to tour the region or join a guided tour.
-Read more about what you can do and see in the Dandenong Ranges.
+You can read more about what you can do in the Dandenong Ranges.

 Another great way to taste the local food and wines is to explore the Yarra Valley, 65 km in Melbourne East.
-You can not only taste some of the best wines and foods, but also see more of Yarra Valley on hot-air-balloon.
-I can also highly recommend to visit the Healesville Sanctuary, one of the best places in Australia to see all native Australian animals in their natural habitat.
+You can taste some of the best wines and foods and see more of Yarra Valley on hot-air-balloon.
+I can also highly recommend visiting the Healesville Sanctuary, one of Australia’s best places to see all native Australian animals in their natural habitat.

-Read more about all my picks for great Melbourne day tours
+Read more about all my picks for great Melbourne day trips by car

 Top 3 Sydney Day Trips